 Computer Engineering integrates computer science and electronics principles to analyze and design computer systems.
 The Computer Engineering program encompasses all aspects of design, theory and practice related to systems of digital and analog computation and information processing; components and circuits for computing systems; relevant portions of supporting disciplines; applications, use, and programming of computing devices and information processing systems; and the use of computers in electrical and electronic engineering.
 For more information go to the Electrical and Computer Engineering Department Web site.

-Bachelor of Science degree in Computer Science and Engineering
+Bachelor of Science degree in Computer Sciences and Engineering

 Computer Science and Engineering offers a wide and flexible formation in different aspects associated with the analysis, design, and implementation of computing systems, including computer networking, artificial intelligence, databases, computer graphics, web applications, mobile devices, the design and implementation of programmable languages, and the computer architecture.
 For more information go to the Computer Science and Engineering Department Web site.